mortii/anki-morphs/docs/src/user_guide/usage/template-filters.md

 [am-highlighted](../setup/settings/extra-fields.md#using-am-highlighted) field to, but you still would like to highlight the morphs, even from cards that you do not process with AnkiMorphs, you can use the `am-highlight` card template filter.
 It is intended to result in the same highlight capability as the `am-highlighted` extra field.
-It does however incur a small overhead for the just-in-time processing.
+It does however incur a small performance overhead for the just-in-time processing.
 It is not available on mobile.

 To use the filter, you will need to register [a note filter](note-filter.md#read--modify) for each note type that you would like to use the `am-highlight` filter on.
 If you do not want this card to be considered for